 - Make a playlist and listen to music.
 Our attention is way too easily drawn to a movie or tv show, so it’s best to keep the TV off.

-- Clutter decreases productivity, so wherever you are, clutter shouldn’t be a part of your workspace.
+- Clutter decreases productivity, so banish the clutter from your workspace.

 - Working from home saves you the time you would usually spend commuting.
 Take that time to declutter and clean up around your home.